trentm/node-bunyan/README.md

 To use a RingBuffer:

-    /* Create a ring buffer that stores the last 100 entries. */ var bunyan = require('bunyan');
+    /* Create a ring buffer that stores the last 100 records. */ var bunyan = require('bunyan');
     var ringbuffer = new bunyan.RingBuffer({ limit: 100 });
     var log = new bunyan({